English and British royal mistresses: Edward VII

-Victoria's son Edward VII, who ascended on 22 January 1901, was notorious for his many infidelities—however, each of these affairs was carried out in a kind and discreet manner, which did much to endear him to his subjects.
-His notable mistresses included a French actress, Hortense Schneider, Giulia Barucci, who boasted that she was the "greatest whore in the world", Susan Pelham-Clinton, who had already eloped twice, Lillie Langtry, an actress who had also been courted by Edward's brother and an Austrian prince, Daisy Greville, Countess of Warwick, Agnes Keyser, and Alice Keppel, who of all his mistresses had the most political power and sat at his deathbed in 1910.
-He fathered surprisingly few royal bastards considering his many mistresses and the fecundity he enjoyed with his wife Alexandra of Denmark.
+Victoria's son Edward VII, who ascended on 22 January 1901, was notorious for his many infidelities.
+However, each of these affairs was carried out in a kind and discreet manner, which did much to endear him to his subjects.
+His notable mistresses included a French actress, Hortense Schneider, a French courtesan, Giulia Barucci, who boasted that she was the "greatest whore in the world", Susan Pelham-Clinton, who had already eloped twice, Lillie Langtry, an actress who had also been courted by Edward's brother and an Austrian prince, Daisy Greville, Countess of Warwick, Agnes Keyser, and Alice Keppel, who of all his mistresses had the most political power and sat at his deathbed in 1910.
+Another of his mistresses was Winston Churchill's mother Lady Randolph Churchill.
+Edward fathered surprisingly few royal bastards considering his many mistresses and the fecundity he enjoyed with his wife Alexandra of Denmark.

 House of Windsor

 Edward VIII

 Edward VIII kept mistresses openly.
-Among them were mostly married women like Freda Dudley Ward and Lady Thelma Furness.
+Among them were mostly married women like Freda Dudley Ward and Thelma Furness, Viscountess Furness.

-He first met Wallis Simpson in San Diego, California in 1920, and they became lovers in 1934.
+He was introduced to Wallis Simpson in January 1931 by Lady Furness, and they became lovers in 1934.
 When he ascended the throne in 1936 she had divorced her first husband and was in the process of divorcing her second husband, Ernest; nevertheless, Edward wished to marry her.
-This was against all precedent; the teaching of the contemporary Church of England, of which Edward as King was Supreme Governor, was that divorcees could not remarry within the lifetime of former spouses.
-Commonwealth Prime Ministers were not unanimous on whether the marriage would be unconstitutional, but there was considerable opposition, led by the British Government and the Archbishops.
+This was against all precedent; the teaching of the contemporary Church of England, of which Edward as king was Supreme Governor, was that divorcees could not remarry within the lifetime of former spouses.
+Commonwealth Prime Ministers were not unanimous on whether the marriage would be unconstitutional, but there was considerable opposition, led by the British government and the archbishops.

 Public sympathy was similarly divided, and the issue threatened to become a constitutional crisis: morganatic marriages had not been known in Britain.
 On 11 December 1936, Edward abdicated and left the United Kingdom so that he could marry his mistress; he did so and lived as Duke of Windsor in exile until his death.

 Charles III

-Charles III, who ascended on 8 September 2022, engaged in an on-and-off affair with Camilla Parker Bowles starting from 1972 and later admitted that he had never loved his first wife, Lady Diana Spencer, whom he felt obligated to marry (in 1981).
+Charles III, who ascended on 8 September 2022, engaged in an on-and-off affair with Camilla Shand starting from 1971 and later admitted that he had never loved his first wife, Lady Diana Spencer, whom he felt obliged to marry (in 1981).
 This created a generally bad public image for Prince Charles, and public sentiment prevented him from marrying Camilla immediately after his divorce and Diana's death in 1997.
-However, public anger subsided, and after receiving the Queen's consent in 2005, they were finally married in a civil ceremony on 9 April 2005.
-Upon Charles's accession, Camilla became Queen Consort.
+However, public anger subsided, and after receiving Elizabeth II's consent in 2005, they were finally married in a civil ceremony on 9 April 2005.
+Upon Charles's accession, Camilla became queen consort.
 Notably, Camilla is the great-granddaughter of Alice Keppel, one of Edward VII's mistresses.

-Dale Tryon, Baroness Tryon (nicknamed "Kanga") was another married woman whom Charles kept as a mistress while Prince of Wales.
-She died in 1997.